Jordan-Finlay/Wedding-Checker/README.md

 # Features Left to Implement

-I have a few ideas I would love to add to this project such as;
+I have a few ideas I would love to add to this project such as:

 - A random number generator to pick a table number for guests
 - A spreadsheet for data to be sent to and stored
-- On a spreadsheet have the names of all guests and visabily tick them off when they enter their name into the system
+- On a spreadsheet, have the names of all guests and visabily tick them off when they enter their name into the system

 # Testing

-I've tested my Pong game website on multiple browers such as Firefox/Chrome and Microsoft edge.
+I've tested my Wedding Checker on multiple browers such as Firefox/Chrome and Microsoft edge.
 As well as my android phone using "Samsung internet".
 To my current knowledge there are no bugs on any device or internet browser - although I'm still yet to test fully on an ipad/tablet.
 The website is fully adaptable to all devices and screen sizes.